 Chemotherapy: Traditional chemotherapy works by killing fast-growing cells, including cancer cells.
 It can also destroy rapidly dividing healthy cells, such as those in the gut or hair follicles, leading to side effects including nausea and hair loss.

-Hormone therapy: Androgen deprivation therapy works by depriving tumors of male hormones that stimulate their growth.
+Hormone therapy: Androgen deprivation therapy works by depriving tumors of testosterone, which stimulates their growth.
+If cancer continues to grow despite low testosterone (known as being castration-resistant), other types of androgen-blocking medications may be used.
 Side effects may include reduced sexual desire, hot flashes, bone loss and breast enlargement.

 Targeted therapy: Targeted drugs work against cancers with specific characteristics.
 For example, they may interfere with signaling pathways that regulate cell growth or the process of DNA repair.
 Medications known as PARP inhibitors have shown promise for prostate cancer.

 Immunotherapy: The newest type of treatment helps the immune system fight cancer.
 One method involves removing a sample of T cells, training them in the laboratory to attack cancer cells and putting them back into the body.
 So far this type of vaccine is only approved for prostate cancer that has stopped responding to hormone therapy.
 Checkpoint inhibitors are not very effective against prostate cancer on their own, but researchers are studying combination approaches.

 Click here for a list of approved medications used to treat prostate cancer.

 For more information on prostate cancer, visit: